Carlosrincong/AWS-Solutions-Architect-Associate/VPC/README.md

 VPCs can be in different accounts/regions

 #### AWS Transit Gateway
+- Transitive peering between thousands of VPCs and on-premises , for a hub-and-spoke connection.
+With Transit Gateway in the center.
+The VPCs are conected to the Transit Gateway, then they are connected transivtely through the Transit Gateway with no need of peering.
+All VPCs can talk with each other.
+- Regional resource, can work cross-region
+- Share across accoutn using Resource Access Manager (RAM)
+- Peer transit gateway cross-region
+- Route tables can limit which VPC can talk with other VPC.
+- works with Direct connect Gateway and VPN Connections.
+- Other use: increase the bandwith of site-to-site VPN Connections using ECMP.
+VPC to Transit Gateway instead of VPC to Virtual private Gateway.
 Manage and simplify connections and peering for your Amazon VPCs.
 Provides interconnectivity between VPCs and your on-premises network (With a VPN or Direct Connection), such as a hub-and-spokes architecture.
 Transit gateways adds scalability, connectivity, better visibility and control, and improved security over peering connections.
 A transit gateway has a default route table and can optionally have additional route tables.